Bank Statement Loan for Investment Properties | Tim Popp

 Yes — Bank Statement Loans Work for Investment Properties

-The short answer is yes: bank statement programs do accommodate investment property purchases and refinances.
-Not every program extends to investment properties, but many do — and the terms are specifically designed with real estate investors in mind.
+The short answer is yes: bank statement programs do work for investment property purchases and refinances.
+Not every program covers investment properties, but many do — and the terms are designed with real estate investors in mind.

 Investment property bank statement loans can be used for:

-What’s typically not covered under a standard bank statement investment property program: 5+ unit commercial multifamily, commercial real estate, or mixed-use properties.
-Those often fall under commercial lending programs rather than residential non-QM.
+What’s typically not covered: 5+ unit commercial multifamily, commercial real estate, or mixed-use properties.
+Those usually fall under commercial lending programs rather than residential non-QM.

 How Bank Statement Programs Differ for Investment Properties

 The core mechanics of bank statement loans — using deposits to verify income rather than tax returns — apply to investment properties just as they do for primary residences.
-However, there are meaningful differences in the requirements:
+But there are real differences in the requirements:

 Higher Down Payment